sumanth3333/Arduinoprojects/README.md

 # Arduinoprojects
-Arduino projects using several sensors choose a sensor of your choice
+Arduino projects using several sensors \n choose a sensor of your choice
 1.Temperature and humidity
 2.soilmoisture